Kitware/iMSTK/Docs/CodingGuide.md

 * Top level namespace for iMSTK code is `imstk`.

 * Highly math based code is an exception to the naming rules, to maintain correspondence with published formulas, appropriate variable names may be used, be that single letter variables or capitalized, e.g. the implemented formula may use `F` and `f` and so should the code.
+The documentation in these cases should include references to the published work

 ## Specific naming conventions